11: Central Tendency

 The median is the middle value in a dataset when the values are arranged in ascending or descending order.
 If the dataset has an odd number of values, the median is the middle value; if it has an even number, the median is the average of the two middle values.
 Unlike the mean, the median is less affected by outliers, making it a more robust measure of central tendency in skewed distributions.

 The median is especially useful when data are not symmetrically distributed or when extreme values are present.
 It provides a more accurate representation of a “typical” value in such cases.
-The median is appropriate for ordinal, interval, and ratio data, particularly when the assumptions required for using the mean are not met.
+The median is appropriate for ordinal and continuous data, particularly when the assumptions required for using the mean are not met.

 11.4 The Mode